Chuck Bradley (tight end): Professional career

-Bradley was selected by the Miami Dolphins in the second round, with the 52nd overall pick, of the 1973 NFL draft as a guard and center, but never played for the Dolphins.
+Bradley was selected by the Miami Dolphins in the second round, with the 52nd overall pick, of the 1973 NFL draft as a guard and center.
+He never played for the Dolphins.
 He was injured during the 1973 preseason and placed on injured reserve and then waived by the Dolphins before the 1974 season.

 Bradley signed with the Southern California Sun of the World Football League (WFL) on September 17, 1974.
 He played in nine games for the Sun as a center during the 1974 season.
 He re-signed with the team on June 12, 1975.
 Bradley appeared in 12 games as a tight end during the 1975 WFL season, catching 27 passes for 459 yards and one touchdown.

 Bradley was signed by the San Diego Chargers on November 26, 1975.
 He played in four games at tight end during the 1975 NFL season and caught one pass for 42 yards.
 He played in seven games for the Chargers in 1976 and recorded one reception for seven yards.
 Bradley played in one game for San Diego in 1977 before being released on September 19, 1977.

 Bradley signed with the Chicago Bears on September 28, 1977.
 He played in seven regular season games and one postseason game for the Bears during the 1977 season.
 He was released on August 27, 1978.